huggingface/transformers/docs/source/en/kv_cache.md

 ### Static Cache

 Since the "DynamicCache" dynamically grows with each generation step, it prevents you from taking advantage of JIT optimizations.
-The ["StaticCache"](./internal/generation_utils#transformers.StaticCache) pre-allocates a specific maximum size for the keys and values, allowing you to generate up to the maximum length without having to modify cache size.
+The [`~StaticCache`] pre-allocates a specific maximum size for the keys and values, allowing you to generate up to the maximum length without having to modify cache size.
 Check the below usage example.

 For more examples with Static Cache and JIT compilation, take a look at [StaticCache & torchcompile](./llm_optims.md#static-kv-cache-and-torchcompile)